Exponential periods and o-minimality: Definable manifolds

 \begin{lemma} Let $G\subset\R^n$ be a definable subset of dimension $d$.
 Let $\pi\colon\R^n\rightarrow\R^d$ denote the projection to the first~$d$ coordinates.
 There are pairwise disjoint definable open subsets $G_0,G_1,\ldots,G_N$ of $\reg_d(G)$ with $\dim G\ssm (G_0\cup \cdots\cup G_N)< d$ such that all fibres of $\pi|_{G_0}$ have positive dimension and such that $\pi|_{G_i} \colon G_i \to \pi(G_i)$ is a chart for all $i\in \{1,\ldots,N\}$. \end{lemma}

 \begin{proof} Without loss of generality $G = \reg_d(G)$.
 Let $G'$ be the set of points of~$G$ that are isolated in their fibre of~$\pi|_G$.
-It is definable, see Corollary~1.6, Chapter 4~\cite{D:oMin}.
-Each fibre of $\pi|_{G'}$ is discrete and thus finite with uniformly bounded cardinality, see Corollary 3.7, Chapter~3~\cite{D:oMin}.
-Let $N$ be largest cardinality of a fibre.
+It is definable, see \cite[Chapter 4, (1.6) Corollary]{D:oMin}.
+Each fibre of $\pi|_{G'}$ is discrete and thus finite with uniformly bounded cardinality, see \cite[Chapter~3, (3.7) Corollary]{D:oMin}.
+Let $N$ be the largest cardinality of a fibre.